 Having a depressed mother is one of the strongest predictors for developing depression in adolescence.
 Given the role of aberrant reward processing in the onset and maintenance of depression, we examined the association between mothers' and their daughters' neural response to the anticipation of reward and loss.
-Fifteen non-depressed mothers with a history of recurrent depression and their never-disordered daughters, and 23 mothers without past or current depression and their never-disordered daughters, and 23 mothers without past or current depression and their never-disordered daughters, we first identified ROIs involved in the anticipation of reward and loss across all mother-daughter pairs.
-Within each of these ROIs, we examined the association between mothers' neural response, and the interaction between group status and mothers' neural response in predicting daughters' neural response.
+Fifteen non-depressed mothers with a history of recurrent depression and their never-disordered daughters, and 23 mothers without past or current depression and their never-disordered daughters, underwent functional magnetic resonance imaging while performing the monetary incentive delay task.
+To assess mother-daughter concordance, we first identified ROIs involved in the anticipation of reward and loss across all mother-daughter pairs.
+Within each of these ROIs, we examined the association between mothers' and daughters' neural response, and the interaction between group status and mothers' neural response in predicting daughters' neural response.
 We found a significant association between mothers' and daughters' putamen response to the anticipation of loss, regardless of mother's depression history.
 Furthermore, pubertal stage moderated the association between mother-daughter putamen concordance.
 Our findings suggest a unique role of the putamen in the maternal transmission of reward learning and have important implications for understanding disorders characterized by disturbances in reward learning and processing, such as major depression.